wkolowski/Type-Theory-Wishlist/README.md

 So far we have only seen _Positive_ Inductive Types.
 By positive, I mean that these types are like (extensible) sums, i.e. they can be made using one of possibly many different constructors, which then take a record of arguments.

 In our language, we can have not only Positive Inductive Types, but also _Negative_ Inductive Types.
 By negative I mean that these types are like records, i.e. they can have many fields of different types, which we then need to provide to define a value of the type.
-But there's one thing that makes them different from records: we can have fields of the same type that is being defined.
+But there's one thing that makes them different from records: we can have fields of the same type that is being defined, and in general the field types can mention the type being defined.

 Let's see an example which will make everything clearer.